anhbaysgalan1/memuri/src/memuri/tests/README_TESTS.md

 1. Verify that Postgres is running and accessible
 2. Check your API key is valid and has sufficient quota
 3. Increase log level to DEBUG for more detailed output
 4. Ensure numpy is properly installed for statistical calculations

+### Required Environment Variables

+For most tests, you'll need these environment variables:

+- `OPENAI_API_KEY`: Your OpenAI API key
+- `MEMURI_DATABASE_POSTGRES_URL`: PostgreSQL connection string
+- `MEMURI_EMBEDDING_MODEL_NAME`: Embedding model to use